10 Tips to Get the Best Flight Price to Europe

 2. International flights tend to be cheaper 6-8 weeks before you arrive

-Be sure to set up flight alerts from at least one of the major search engines (some favorites are Skyscanner and Google Flights)
+Be sure to set up flight alerts from at least one of the major search engines (some favorites are Skyscanner and Google Flights).
+Skyscanner usually has really cheap flights to and from London and Barcelona, for example.

 3. Flights are cheaper on Tuesdays and Wednesdays around 3 pm and most expensive on weekends.